BaSys-PC1/eclipse-integration/README.md

     <img src='/docs/installer/eclipse-installer-4.png?raw=true' width='50%' height='50%'>

- 6. Select the added user project 'BaSys 4.0 Workbench' and click 'next'.
+ 6. Select the added user project 'BaSys 4.0 Workbench' and optionally select a stream.
+Then click 'next'.
+The Github master branch stream is publicly available and will pull the full source code while the two develop branch streams are only internally available.
+The P4P demonstrator stream will pull only the demonstrator-specific source code.

     <img src='/docs/installer/eclipse-installer-5.png?raw=true' width='50%' height='50%'>